Overview of One Person Company (OPC) Registration

 After choosing the name, the next step is to draft the MoA.
 MoA is the document that outlines the main objectives, purpose, activities, and scope of the company.
 It is pertinent to note that the MoA of the company cannot be amended after the incorporation of the company.

-Step 5: Draft the Article of Association (AoA)
+Step 5: Draft the Articles of Association (AoA)

-It is the document that lays out the rules and regulations for the internal management of the company.
+It is the document that outlines the rules and regulations governing the internal management of the company.
 The AoA contains the purpose/objective, capital structure, corporate governance, and internal administration of the company.
-The AoA of the company can be amended post incorporation of the company with the prior approval of the directors.
+The AoA of the company can be amended post-incorporation of the company with the prior approval of the directors.

 It is pertinent to note that the directors and shareholders are mandated by law to sign the MOA.